 The rule is: Post to Google Business Profile at the very least one time a week.
 At least one post per week should be the standard way for a company to approach Google publishing.

 If you post regularly, you won’t have any gaps in your profile.

 Also, it’s best not to post too many times per week overall.
 The display field in Google Business Profile doesn’t leave a lot of room for posts.
 At this time, it only shows the latest two posts.

 12. Test everything!
 Vary the way you create content

-To write engaging content, you need to understand what your target customers read online.
+To write engaging aka converting content, you need to understand what your target customers search online.
 That’s why you have to treat each piece of content like a test case.